 This page will be updated with transportation safety and health protocols related to COVID-19.
 For our current service information, please view DOTS' response to the pandemic.

 Do you need help navigating campus parking?
 This list of 10 tips will set you up for parking success.

 Purchase a parking permit

 If you need to park on campus, we recommend you purchase a parking permit.
 If you live off campus and need to commute each day, you’ll want to purchase a commuter permit.
-Resident permits are available for students who live on campus and have at least a sophomore class standing.
-If you don’t commute that often, you can purchase a bundle pack, which includes 10 one-day permits.
+Resident permits are available for students who live on campus.
+Although freshman residents are typically not eligible for campus parking, for the 2020-2021 academic year they may register for parking without applying for an exception.

 Park in your assigned lot